zenflow/mylocalshop/README.md

 - cypress tests
 - use rollbar (or similar) & google analytics
 - i18n
-- abstraction (package) "next-react-admin"?
-    - use provided interface for permissions

 - Simplify deployment and improve production performance by deploying all 3 processes in same way
   - Either